 01. Premium Knife Sharpening Stone 2 Side Grit 1000/6000 Waterstone | Best Whetstone Sharpener | NonSlip Bamboo Base & Angle Guide

 This premium tool comes with a double sided premium quality whetstone that has a course 1000 grit and a fine 6000 grit.
 The 1000 grit stone performs very well through getting all the nicks and chips out of the blade and the 6000 grit puts a nice smooth polished finish.
-It has a bamboo base for holding the stone steadily while sharpening is done.
+This best blade sharpener has a bamboo base for holding the stone steadily while sharpening is done.
 It also includes a knife sharpening angle guide which is really handy.
 A simple instruction manual is there for your easy understanding and useful guidance.
 Not only those, you will also get a detailed eBook with lots of tips and tricks which will help you to achieve every skill level.

 Like most of the best sharpening stones, it also uses water for sharpening and you don’t need to use expensive sharpening or honing oils.
 As a result, while sharpening, there are no messy substances on the body and you can clean it with great ease.
 Before using the stone make sure to soak it in water for at least 15 minutes to get the best output.
 Also, there will be some metal residue upon the stone which is essential for the efficiency of the sharpening process.
 So keep that on the stone and do not wipe it off.

 The silicone base holds the stone inside the bamboo base which ensures that the stone is fixed in it while sharpening.
 Also, the knife sharpening angle guide will allow you to maintain an accurate angle so that you can safely apply consistent pressure on the blade.
-Some may face a bit difficulty in maintaining the angle but you can overcome that issue by practicing and watching some youtube videos.
+Some may face a bit difficulty in maintaining the angle but you can overcome that issue by practising and watching some youtube videos.
 If you are going for this stone, it will certainly do your job as you want it to be.